 - Key considerations when approaching/treating a canine patient with Respiratory & Cardiovascular presentations, including modifications for presenting co-morbidities;

 - Techniques aiming to influence/support the Respiratory & Cardiovascular systems;

 - Osteopathic model approach to treatment of the Respiratory & Cardiovascular systems;

 - Drawing conclusions to enhance the creation of high quality and effective treatment and management protocols.

 Please note: It is the student’s responsibility to apply for courses that are suitable to their level of knowledge, competence and experience.
 As such, please do not apply for courses in the hope that you will somehow be able hide your lack of skills.
 Doing so will be costly and is not professional.
 We will not be in a position to give an ill-equipped individual undivided attention, (to bring them up to speed), as this is unfair on other delegates.
 Refunds will not be issued in these circumstances, (as your place could have been sold to a more suitable candidate) and certificates of completion will not be issued.

 We are happy to take national and international students, but all students MUST be proficient in all aspects of the English language (both written and spoken), so as to ensure that you can make the most of the course and its contents.
 The AOI will not be held responsible for any language challenges that arise and no refunds will be made on these grounds.
 As a guide, we typically expect that students to have skills equivalent to IELTS with an overall score of 6.5 (or equivalent).

 Location for Canine Practicums

-Our Level II Pathway is internally validated by the European School of Osteopathy.
+Our Level Two Advanced Diploma Pathway is validated by the European School of Osteopathy.
 For more information on the ESO, go to: https://www.eso.ac.uk